LouisSimpson/FrontEnd---Assignment-2/README.md

 Resource: https://css-tricks.com/snippets/css/a-guide-to-flexbox/
 ### Animations

-I also used keyframes in order to acheive a typing effect onn my mobile view of the website, this cann be seen below:
+I also used keyframes in order to acheive a typing effect on my mobile view of the website, this can be seen below:

 @keyframes typing {
   from { width: 0 }